Racism in English Cricket Told by Rafiq in Parliament - ExBulletin

 Racism in English Cricket Told by Rafiq in Parliament

-LONDON (AP) Testimony in tears, former cricketer Azeem Rafiq told a UK parliamentary hearing on Tuesday that he had been humiliated by the racial abuse and bullying he suffered at England’s most successful cricket club.
+LONDON Former cricketer Azeem Rafiq, who gave testimony in tears, told a hearing in the British Parliament on Tuesday that he had been humiliated by the racial abuse and bullying he had endured at England’s most successful cricket club.

 Rafiq said Yorkshire team-mates used an abusive term referring to his Pakistani heritage, and the leadership of the 33-time England county championship winners failed to address racism.

-Rafiq, a former England Under-19 captain, said he felt isolated, at times humiliated by his treatment in Yorkshire during two spells when he played for the club from 2008 to 2018.
+Rafiq, a former England Under-19 captain, said he felt “isolated and at times humiliated” by his treatment in Yorkshire during two spells he played for the club from 2008 to 2018.

-The England and Wales Cricket Board has banned Yorkshire from hosting international matches for his totally unacceptable response to the racism faced by Rafiq.
+The England and Wales Cricket Board has banned Yorkshire from hosting international matches over its “totally unacceptable” response to the racism faced by Rafiq.

 Yorkshire said last month it would not take any disciplinary action against any of its employees, players or executives, despite a report showing Rafiq had been the victim of racial harassment and bullying.